Visit to Leicester by prominent Canadian university professor, to visit and lecture at the DMU!

 Grey Systems Theory and Uncertainty Analysis Book

-We have now begun work on co-ordinating and compiling a groundbreaking book to be published and released around the end of the year, on the subject of “Grey Systems Theory and Uncertainty Analysis”.
-This will be a combined effort from various Grey Systems network members, and will therefore utilise expertise from a variety of sources and international institutions.
-Each chapter contribution will combining members research analysis together to highlight their theories, research and conclusions.
+We are currently co-ordinating and compiling a groundbreaking book to be published and released early in 2018, on the subject of “Grey Systems Theory and Uncertainty Analysis”.
+This is a combined effort from various Grey Systems network members, and will therefore utilise expertise from a variety of sources and international institutions.
+Each chapter contribution will combine members research analysis together to highlight their theories, research and conclusions.

-We would like to say a big "thank you" to those members that will be making a contribution to this journal.
-The chapters, abstracts and CV's (or Bio's) for the publication will need to be all completed and sent to us by the end of October 2017, so that your contributions can be compiled together in a cohesive form, ready for release later in the year.
+We would like to say a big "thank you" to those members that are currently working on the various chapters for this book, may of which have now been drafted.
+The remaining chapters and abstracts for the publication will need to be completed and sent to us by the end of December 2017, so that your contributions can be finalised and compiled together in a cohesive form, ready for release early next year.

 If you have any questions, or would like to discuss any elements of this journal further, please don’t hesitate to contact Professor Yingjie Yang on email@example.com.